 The beginning of the year is just around the corner!
 Classroom decorating and organizing are soon to be in full effect.
 Teachers everywhere are starting to write their lesson plans for the first week of school.
 Here are five MUST DO’S during the first week of school.
 They are sure to help you start the year on the right foot.

 Up first, plan some kind of a team building activity for the first or second day of school.
-This should be an activity that requires students to work in small groups (more than three in a group) and to complete the activity… they have to work as a team.
+This should be an activity that requires students to work in small groups (more than three in a group) to complete the activity.
+Think of something where they have to work as a team.

 My go-to team building activity for the beginning of the year is cup stacking.
 It is an easy activity to prep, doesn’t cost a whole lot of money, and students LOVE it.

 Want to learn how to play the activity?
 Click HERE to read all about it.

 Five facts in thirty seconds takes a little bit of planning ahead of time.
 On the first day of school, I share five facts about myself in less than 30 seconds.
 We have a few cheap timers (probably from the Dollar Tree) that we use anytime we need a timer.
 I try to model what it will look like for students.
 Make sure you explain that you want five facts that are not obvious (not boy/girl, tall/short, etc.).